“We firmly believe that The Northumberland Church of England Academy is helping to carve out the future direction of career guidance in England.

 Investor in Careers Quality Award

 NCEA was awarded the IiC quality award in Careers Education and Guidance in June 2015.
 This is a nationally recognised award that demonstrates a school is meeting the highest of standards in preparing its learners for the world of work.
-The Academy is one of only a handful of schools in the North East to have achieved a quality award in careers and it is valid until 2018.
+The Academy is currently working towards its reassessment for this award throughout July 2018.